 They attract, engage, and retain customers by understanding the target audience and predicting how they will respond emotionally to the brand messaging.
-Also, leading brands these days make emotional marketing captivating and immersive using both conventional and digital marketing channels – packaging, merchandise, videos, podcasts, and social media.
+Also, leading brands these days make this form of marketing captivating and immersive using both conventional and digital marketing channels – packaging, merchandise, videos, podcasts, and social media.

-Non-emotional marketing focuses on a customer’s head instead of her heart.
+Non-emotional form of marketing focuses on a customer’s head instead of her heart.
 Non-emotional strategies influence consumers’ purchase decisions by talking about a product or service.
-On the other hand, emotional marketing focuses on a consumer’s heart instead of her head.
-Emotional marketing strategies touch a consumer’s heart by triggering a specific emotion.
+On the other hand, emotional connection marketing focuses on a consumer’s heart instead of her head.
+Emotional connection marketing strategies touch a consumer’s heart by triggering a specific emotion.

 The research conducted by Neilson Company shows that 90% of purchasing decisions are made subconsciously and only 10% of purchasing decisions are made rationally.
 Hence, most consumers rely on emotions instead of information while making purchasing decisions.

-Unlike non-emotional marketing, emotional marketing connects more deeply with consumers by triggering specific emotions.
+Unlike non-emotional marketing, emotional strategies connect more deeply with consumers by triggering specific emotions.
 The emotional connection and engagement with consumers make emotional marketing strategies more effective than rational marketing strategies.
-In addition to influencing purchasing decisions, emotional marketing helps a brand create a great first impression, sustain customer relationships, and promote long-term customer loyalty.
+In addition to influencing purchasing decisions, it helps a brand create a great first impression, sustain customer relationships, and promote long-term customer loyalty.